 “Hmmmm..” you are saying.
 “Maybe this sounds a bit like Nine Lives.”

-A little, but I think it’s a much stronger version of a similar story.
-It also reminded me a little bit of The Guest List, but maybe just because of the reality TV star character and all his enemies.
+What Have We Done also reminded me a little bit of The Guest List, but maybe just because of Nico, the reality TV star character and all his enemies.

 If you need a break from all the slow burn books I’ve reviewed recently and are ready for a little adrenaline rush, give What Have We Done a try!